-Precluded: ENGR 451-3, ENSC 451-3
+Precluded: ENGR 451-3.
+ENSC 451-3

-ENSC 652-3 Reclamation and Remediation of Disturbed Environments This advanced course takes an integrative approach to the remediation and reclamation of drastically disturbed environments.
-Understanding behavior, fate and transport of contaminants is used to place remediation within the context of usecontaminants is used to place remediation within the context of use-specific risk reduction.
+ENSC 652-3 Reclamation and Remediation of Disturbed

+Environments This advanced course takes an integrative approach to the remediation and reclamation of drastically disturbed environments.
+Understanding behavior, fate and transport of contaminants is used to place remediation within the context of usespecific risk reduction.
 Reclamation is examined as a way to return land to some agreedupon purpose.
 Societal involvement is explored as a guide to acceptable choices of goals and options.
 The focus is on the remediation and reclamation of terrestrial systems, but aquatic systems are also included.